zaimoua/LakeNutrientAnalyzer/paper.md

 # Disclaimer

 This app was developed by Zaim Ouazzani as a personal project, independent of any affiliation with the Florida Department of Environmental Protection (FDEP).
-It was shared informally with FDEP staff as a personal endeavor and is not an official FDEP product, nor does it represent the agency’s views, tools, or endorsement.
-The app uses publicly available Impaired Waters Rule (IWR) data from the FDEP, in compliance with the agency’s data usage policy.
+It is not an official FDEP product, nor does it represent the agency’s views, tools, or endorsement.
+The app uses publicly available Impaired Waters Rule (IWR) data from the FDEP.
 For official FDEP tools or data, contact the agency at [https://floridadep.gov](https://floridadep.gov).

 # Community Guidelines